ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch16.md

-- The paper introducing the original self-attention mechanism, also known as *scaled dot-product* attention: Ashish Vaswani et al., â€œAttention Is All You Needâ€?
+- The paper introducing the original self-attention mechanism, also known as *scaled dot-product* attention: Ashish Vaswani et al., "Attention Is All You Need"?
 (2017),
   <https://arxiv.org/abs/1706.03762>.

-- The Bahdanau attention mechanism for RNNs: Dzmitry Bahdanau, Kyunghyun Cho, and Yoshua Bengio, â€œNeural Machine Translation by Jointly Learning to Align and Translateâ€?
+- The Bahdanau attention mechanism for RNNs: Dzmitry Bahdanau, Kyunghyun Cho, and Yoshua Bengio, "Neural Machine Translation by Jointly Learning to Align and Translate"?
 (2014),
   <https://arxiv.org/abs/1409.0473>.

-- For more about the parameterized self-attention mechanism, check out my blog post: â€œUnderstanding and Coding the Self-Attention Mechanism of Large Language Models from Scratchâ€? at
+- For more about the parameterized self-attention mechanism, check out my blog post: "Understanding and Coding the Self-Attention Mechanism of Large Language Models from Scratch"? at
   <https://sebastianraschka.com/blog/2023/self-attention-from-scratch.html>.

 \